R-Fan9/CS1XA3/Project01/README.md

 * 3 - File Size List
 * 4 - File Type Count
 * 5 - Find Tag
+* 6 - Switch to Executable
+* 7 - Backup and Delete/Restore
+* 8 - Calculate Roots
+* 9 - Remove or Display

 ## Feature 01; FIXME Log (6.2)
 Description: FIXME Log finds every file in the repo that has the word #FIXME in the last line.
 Then it stores